X-Factor Investigations: Post-"Civil War"

 After Madrox's experience with his S.H.I.E.L.D. dupe, a dupe he has forgotten about, Madrox went on a quest to gather his lost dupes and revealed an ability to absorb himself into dupes.
 This quest met an end when he found a dupe who had built his own family.
 Meanwhile, Siryn and Monet bonded in France and rescued a child from a riot.
 X-Factor was then attacked by the X-Cell and almost defeated.
 The X-Cell's members believed the government to be responsible for their lost powers.
-All but Marrow and Callisto were repowered by Quicksilver and Rictor—a process that resulted in the death of their leader and Abyss, Fatale and Reaper fleeing into the brimstone dimension to fate unknown.
+All but Marrow and Callisto were repowered by Quicksilver and Rictor—a process that resulted in the death of Elijah Cross, their leader, and Abyss, Fatale and Reaper fleeing into the brimstone dimension to fate unknown.
 When Layla Miller revealed what truly happened to Callisto and Marrow, Rictor used his powers to expel the Terrigen crystals from Quicksilver's body (except for one, which Quicksilver kept) at the cost of his powers.
+The Terrigen Crystal growing from Rictor later came in handy when the group fought Isolationist.

 "Messiah Complex"

 During the "Messiah Complex" storyline, Madrox, Rictor, and an accompanying Layla Miller are alerted to the Xavier Mansion by Emma Frost during the mutant baby conflict.
 Madrox and Layla are sent to Forge's headquarters to send two dupes into different alternate realities.
 Layla, however, goes with one of the dupes at the last minute, claiming she has a part to play in their mission.
 Unfortunately, Forge informs Madrox that there is no way to retrieve Layla and his dupes, who received instructions to kill themselves once they received the information they needed to get reabsorbed into Madrox Prime.
 Layla and the Madrox-dupe land in Bishop's future, and are captured and held in mutant internment camps.
-Rictor is instructed to go undercover as a Purifer by pretending to shoot Rahne as she attacked the group's members.
+Rictor is instructed to go undercover as a Purifier by pretending to shoot Rahne as she attacked the group's members.
 He has since gained information on their artillery until his cover was blown by Anole and the other New X-Men.
-Rahne later joins the mutant group X-Force to hunt down Cable using their hyper-keen senses.
+Rahne later joins the mutant group X-Force to hunt down Cable.
 Siryn was called by the mutant named Peepers asking to help him out.
 When Siryn arrived on the scene, Peepers was eaten to the bone by Predator-X who was already on his way looking for the next mutant to kill.
 Strong Guy, Siryn, and M joined forces with the X-Men against the various groups trying to take control of the mutant baby.